People throng SAD office to pay homage to Parkash Singh Badal; PM pays floral tributes | Politics

 The central government has already announced two days of state mourning on April 26 and 27 across India as a mark of respect to the former chief minister.

-Former Haryana chief minister O P Chautala could be seen in tears as he paid his last respects to the SAD patriarch.
+Former Haryana chief minister O P Chautala struggled to hold back tears as he paid his last respects to the SAD patriarch.
 The Chautalas and the Badals, the two powerful political families in Haryana and Punjab, have long-standing ties as Badal was a close friend of former deputy prime minister Chaudhary Devi Lal.

 He laid a wreath on the mortal remains of Badal and then sat beside SAD chief Sukhbir Singh Badal.
 The prime minister was seen holding the hands of Sukhbir Singh Badal, expressing grief over the passing away of the SAD chief's father.